Right360 StartPage

 In conclusion, search engines are an essential tool for navigating the vast expanse of the internet.
 While Google is the most popular search engine, there are many other options available that may better suit your needs.
 Whether you are looking for a search engine that does not track your information, one that delivers fresh content, or one that offers a broad range of results, there is a search engine out there for you.

 Right 360 seeks out the best of the internet.
 We are constantly looking for high quality sites to include in our database.
-If you know of a site that should be considered for inclusion, please use our contact form to submit a site for consideration.
+If you know of a site that should be considered for inclusion, please use our submit a site form for consideration.